lucabaz98/arXiv_classification/README.md

 Description:
 - data: Contains all file we have used during the project
 - results:
-    - data: All models results from the kfold and the best trained models
+    - data: Models results from the kfold and the best trained models
     - models: The best models with the hyperparams obtained from the kfold
 - src:
-    - data:
+    - data: Notebooks used to retrieve and prepare data
-    - models:
+    - models: Notebooks used to search the best model
-    - utils:
+    - utils: Package useful for the project